conan-io/docs/reference/commands/creator/export-pkg.rst

    avoid this extra step.

- - You only have precompiled binaries available, then you can use the :command:`export-pkg` to create the Conan package, or you can build a working recipe to donwload and package them.
+ - You only have precompiled binaries available, then you can use the :command:`export-pkg` to create the Conan package, or you can build a working recipe to download and package them.
 These scenarios are described in the documentation section :ref:`How to package existing binaries <existing_binaries>`.